-373 Smart intensification will conserve soil carbon which will, on its turn, reduce erosion risks.
-Over the last decades, 374 a significant body of scientific literature has emerged on the potential of agricultural land to store additional soil 375 organic carbon through the use of appropriate management techniques.
-While studies do suggest that some gains 376 are indeed possible, most studies report modest gains at best.
-Reported average sequestration rates under conservation tillage in Canada are between 0 and 0.14 t C ha-1 yr-1 in Canada (VandenBygaart et al., 2010) while 377 an average sequestration rate of 0.12 t C ha-1 yr-1 has been calculated for the USA (Eagle et al., 2012).
-In a study 378 379 covering 12 study sites in three Midwestern states of the USA Christopher et al. (2009) did not find any significant 380 increase in soil organic carbon storage under no-till in real farming conditions.
-Experimental studies also showed 381 that under agroforestry gains in soil organic carbon are small, with an average of 0.25 t C ha-1 yr-1 (Govers et al., 2013).
-These findings contrast not only with claims in the literature (Ramachandran Nair et al., 2009), but also 382 with the observation that soil carbon stocks on natural (or undisturbed) land are generally much higher (often more 383 384 than three times higher) than those observed on arable land (e.g. Poeplau et al., 2011; Hiederer and Köchyl, 2012).
+Smart intensification will conserve soil carbon, which will, in turn, reduce erosion risks.
+Over the last decades, a significant body of scientific literature has emerged on the potential of agricultural land to store additional soil organic carbon through the use of appropriate management techniques.
+While studies do suggest that some gains are indeed possible, most studies report modest gains at best.
+Reported average sequestration rates under conservation tillage in Canada are between 0 and $0.14 \text{ t C ha}^{-1} \text{ yr}^{-1}$ in Canada (VandenBygaart et al., 2010), while an average sequestration rate of $0.12 \text{ t C ha}^{-1} \text{ yr}^{-1}$ has been calculated for the USA (Eagle et al., 2012).
+In a study covering 12 study sites in three Midwestern states of the USA, Christopher et al. (2009) did not find any significant increase in soil organic carbon storage under no-till in real farming conditions.
+Experimental studies also showed that under agroforestry gains in soil organic carbon are small, with an average of $0.25 \text{ t C ha}^{-1} \text{ yr}^{-1}$ (Govers et al., 2013).
+These findings contrast not only with claims in the literature (Ramachandran Nair et al., 2009) but also with the observation that soil carbon stocks on natural (or undisturbed) land are generally much higher (often more than three times higher) than those observed on arable land (e.g. Poeplau et al., 2011; Hiederer and Köchyl, 2012).